 - For International Students: Evidence of English Proficiency (TOEFL scores).
 Reporting codes for TOEFL scores are the same as those for the GRE (3455).

 An applicant may apply a maximum of three times to the same GSD degree program.
 Once the applicant has been denied admission for the third time, further applications to the same program will not be given consideration.
-Applicants may apply to a maximum of three programs for fall 2016.
+Applicants may apply to a maximum of three programs during each application round.

 Prospective PhD students must apply through the Graduate School of Arts and Sciences.